mmddb/finalProject/dissertation.md

 spring.datasource.password = root
 ```

-Secondly, create Mapper interface, the interface defines the method to communication with database, and declare the SQL sentence in the annotation of method.
+Secondly, create resource models and create Mapper interface.
+We need create the data models of resources to hold the relational data comes from database, for User services, we created User, Payment, Review data type.
+The interface defines the method to communication with database, and declare the SQL sentence in the annotation of method.
 For example, the below code shows methods to get a user according email and insert a payment info to payment table.

-b. create mapper
+Some of the mapper method is shown below:

 ```java
 public interface UserMapper {